 "Start with 1 to 2 mg of CBD per kg of bodyweight.
-(For context, I weigh 135 pounds and I take around 100-200mg of full spectrum CBD daily.)
+(For context, I weigh 135 pounds and I take around 100-200mg of full-spectrum CBD daily.)

 With topicals for pain, brands can't federally make claims about pain and CBD, so any “pain creams” have camphor and menthol [for a cooling effect].
-While sprays can have better transdermal tech, when it comes to CBD lotions, look for 200mg per oz.
+While sprays can have a better transdermal tech, when it comes to CBD lotions, look for 200mg per oz.

 Smoking is my favorite way to consume CBD.
 I have my eighth and roll it.
 It’s pretty safe to experiment, as it’s nothing like THC."

 CBD is legal when it is derived from hemp.
 "Hemp has less than 0.3% THC, but if the CBD is derived from cannabis, it has to come from a plant with less than 0.4% THC," Palermino explains.
 "Otherwise, it will be considered illegal in states where cannabis hasn't been legalized yet."
 Confusing, yes.
 Since the laws vary from state to state, it's worth doing your research if you're taking a road trip.
 And be cautious when going abroad, as CBD is legal in some countries but not others.
 For example, it is legal everywhere in Europe, except Slovakia.